Roshan13046/Drawing_Jam_Board_Kotlin_App/README.md

 ⚡️ Choose Different Colors via Drawing.

-⚡️ The app has a 5 buttons
+⚡️ The app has 5 buttons:

   - ✔️ First button is for Undo any task.
   - ✔️ Second button is for chossing the brish size.